neurobioinfo/segpy/README.md

 ---

 ### Contributing
-This is an initial version, and any contributions or suggestions are welcomed.
+Any contributions or suggestions for the Segpy pipeline are welcomed.
 For direct contact, please reach out to The Neuro Bioinformatics Core at [neurobioinfo@mcgill.ca](mailto:neurobioinfo@mcgill.ca).

 If you encounter any [issue](https://github.com/neurobioinfo/segpy/issues), please report them on the GitHub repository.